emanan94/DJ_Library/README.md

-# django_hotel
+# django_Library
-a simple app for an hotel
+a simple app for a Library